platformsh/platformsh-docs/docs/src/development/email.md

 ## Sending email in PHP

-When you send email, you can simply use the built-in `mail()` function in PHP.
+When you send email, you can use the built-in `mail()` function in PHP.
 The PHP runtime is configured to send email automatically via the assigned SendGrid sub-account.
 Note that the `From` header is required; email will not send if that header is missing.

 Beware of the potential security problems when using the `mail()` function, which arise when using user-supplied input in the fifth (`$additional_parameters`) argument.
 See the [PHP `mail()` documentation](http://php.net/manual/en/function.mail.php) for more information.